Gardena, Client Refuses to Submit to BAC Test, 75 in 25 Zone

 The case was filed in the Torrance Superior Court.
 Our client was only charged with one count of driving under the influence of alcohol (Vehicle Code Section 23152(a)), a misdemeanor, for appearing to the arresting officer to be under the influence of alcohol.

 He was not charged with violating Vehicle Code section 23152(b) because police did not obtain a blood alcohol content and never performed a forced blood draw, as is now common.
-Our client also was not charged with a violation of Vehicle Code § 23582, driving more than 20 miles per hour above the speed limit while DUI.
+Our client also was not charged with a violation of Vehicle Code § 23582, driving more than 20 miles per hour on city streets above the speed limit while DUI.
 A violation of 23582 adds a mandatory minimum of sixty days in county jail to the sentence.
 Lastly, the client was not charged with resisting, obstructing or delaying arrest under Penal Code § 148(a)(1) for throwing items into the pathway of the police officers chasing after him.

 The prosecutor considered the case one for special treatment because of the speeding in a residential area and the client’s having thrown items from his car at police while being pursued.
 We thought this was kind of a silly approach because children are not out playing on sidewalks or crossing streets at 2:00 a.m.
 They are sound asleep.